ARUP-NGS/BMFtools/README.md

     1. Finish consensus sequence for intrachromosomal.
     2. Finish writing structural variants to a VCF format
     3. Work on interchromosomal translocations

+#BACKLOG:
+0. Replace the conf.txt file with the new config.py modules.